 Angela holds a B.A. in French and Biology from Austin College, a M.S. in Zoology from Michigan State University, and a Ph.D. in Forest Resources/Wildlife Ecology from the University of Georgia.

-Kelsey A. Brantley serves as the NISC Operations Director.
+Kelsey A. Brantley serves as the NISC Operations Director and Coordinator of the Invasive Species Advisory Committee (ISAC).
 She plays an instrumental role in keeping NISC's administrative, acquisition/finance, personnel, and budget functions running smoothly and ensuring that it is able to meet its many demands in a timely manner.
-In addition to supporting NISC staff, Kelsey leads the crosscut budget activity as a subset of the annual NISC Work Plan.
+In addition to supporting NISC staff and the ISAC, Kelsey leads the crosscut budget activity as a core activity of the annual NISC Work Plan.

 Kelsey is a 10-year veteran of the U.S. Air Force, specializing in both signals intelligence and unit administration.
 She served at Iraklion Air Base in Crete, Greece and the National Security Agency at Fort George G. Meade, Maryland.
 Prior to joining the NISC Staff, Kelsey was the Lead Secretary for the Permits and Risk Assessments Division within USDA's Animal and Plant Health Inspection Service, Plant Protection and Quarantine.
 She received her B.A. (magna cum laude) in Business (Accounting minor) from Strayer University.